+Brian Middleton

+Atrium Health

-Brian Middleton Atrium Health Michaela Miller
+Michaela Miller

-Dee O'Dell Dena Diorio Mecklenburg County U.S. Bank Malcolm Graham Jill Olmstead City of Charlotte LendingTree Mark Jerrell Susan Patterson Mecklenburg Board of Community Volunteer County Commissioners Federico Rios Cliff Matthews City of Charlotte St. Luke Missionary Mike Rizer Baptist Church Ally
+Dee O'Dell

+U.S. Bank

+Jill Olmstead

+LendingTree

+Susan Patterson

+Community Volunteer

+Federico Rios

+City of Charlotte

+Mike Rizer

+Ally

+Rev. Lisa Saunders

-Lisa Saunders Christ Church Charlotte
+Christ Church Charlotte

 OUR RESPONSE

 The COVID-19 Response Fund represents the partnership efforts of United Way of Central Carolinas, Foundation For The Carolinas, Mecklenburg County, the City of Charlotte, corporations, houses of faith and others.
 The goal of the fund was to help individuals and families in Mecklenburg County who were impacted by the pandemic, with emphasis on providing for the basic human needs of our community's most vulnerable residents.